Mesothelioma Cell Types

 Mesothelioma Patients

-There can be more of one cell type than another in biphasic tumors, and this affects a patient’s health outlook.
-If a biphasic tumor has more epithelial cells, it’s easier to treat.
+Biphasic tumors consist of both epithelioid and sarcomatoid mesothelioma cells.
+If a biphasic mesothelioma tumor has more epithelial cells, it’s easier to treat.

 “When Jimmy got out of the hospital and we came back for our post-op, our doctor said it was biphasic mesothelioma, meaning you got not just one cancer cell type but two cancers.
 It was a ratio of 70 to 30, and it was 70 to the bad.”